Beginner’s guide to Comply

-- In Comply, click Scans, and then Run an ad hoc scan.
+- In Comply, click Scan reports or Scan schedules, and then Run an ad hoc scan.

 If you have not set desired compliance, follow the instructions in Setting desired compliance.

-- Next, select an option from the Profile drop-down menu.
+- If you selected Custom, select a benchmark from the Benchmark drop-down menu, then select an option from the Profile drop-down menu.
 To use a custom profile for this scan, select the Use an associated custom profile? option and choose the relevant option from the Custom profile drop-down menu.